 “I am exempt from wearing a mask but [was] refused boarding unless I did”

 This can cause problems with communicating their exempt status to other passengers and staff leading to have unwelcomed explanations of why they are exempt or having to endure stares and microaggression from fellow passengers.

 “Despite the fact that I am technically exempt from wearing a mask because I’m autistic I try to make an effort … if you don’t wear a mask on public transport people will stare at you making you feel uncomfortable”

 The government and media (social and mainstream) are trusted less than family & friends for providing advice about using public transport.

 “I do not trust anything the government tells us about public transport safety”

 52% of respondents said they were unsure about returning to using public transport after Covid-19 travel restrictions have been fully removed.

-This reflects the general unease that our panel members reported about safety of public transport.
-However, there is a willingness to return to using public transport with 39% of respondents saying they would return to using public transport, but it is fair to say their confidence of doing so is presently low.
+This reflects the general unease that our panel members reported about the safety of public transport.
+However, there is a willingness to return to using public transport with 39% of respondents saying they would return to using public transport, but it is fair to say their confidence in doing so is presently low.